ueberdosis/blog/content/blog/10/post.md

 Offering support can work well for teams but can be a distraction from the work they are good at for single developers.

 ## Contracting
-If you open-sourced something like a complex library, companies might want to hire you to implement your solution in their system.
+If you open sourced something like a complex library, companies might want to hire you to implement your solution in their system.
 They know that you are the expert for the software you’ve written and happily pay you, even if it’s more than an average freelancer rate.

-If you enjoy open-source because you didn’t want to work with clients, that’s probably not for you.
+If you enjoy open source because you didn’t want to work with clients, that’s probably not for you.
 On the other hand, you’ll always use your code, which will help better understand the needs to implement your software.

 ## Dual licensing
 Your software can have multiple licenses.
 For example, a basic version can be free for everyone, while another version, probably more tailored to what companies need, can be licensed differently.